rkishore/rkishore.github.io/_posts/2021-02-23-pets-multi-label-classification.md

     y = [0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, ...
 0] # len(y) = 37

 Basically, with a one-hot encoded target, there will be a 0 for each class or label that is not present and a 1 for each class of label that is present in the input image.
 This is to support the case where there are input images with more than ONE label or the case where there are input images with no labels.
-Here, for the PETS dataset, we will have only 1 label per image but we want to see if the multi-class model when trained as such can detect images with no known/previously-seen PET labels.
-This is a good way to represent data for classification with more than 1 label or with no labels as we need tensors where everything has the same dimensions (we cannot have y for different images with different lengths).
+Here, for the [PETS dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/), we will have only 1 label per image but we want to see if the multi-class model when trained as such can detect images with no known/previously-seen PET labels.
+This is a good way to represent data for classification with more than 1 label or with no labels as PyTorch (and the GPU underneath) needs/works better with tensors where everything has the same dimensions (we cannot have y for different images with different lengths).

-The *One-Hot Encoding* does not change the dimensions of the activations from the final layer when compared to a single-label classification model.
-Even here, for each input image, the activations from the final layer will be a vector of length N (for N classes).
+Note that *One-Hot Encoding* does not change the dimensions of the activations from the final layer when compared to a single-label classification model.
+Even with multi-label classification, for each input image, the activations from the final layer will be a vector of length N (for N classes).
 However, the interpretation of these N activations from the final layer are different when it comes to calculating the loss and the accuracy.

 For loss calculations, we use the binary cross-entropy loss function as defined below: